What is civility?

 However, it’s too often been this way.
 Even a short review of our shared American history reveals that politics, the process of determining who will govern and how they will govern is a highly emotional and contentious mine field.

-I recently completed the podcast series, “Presidential” by Washington Post journalist Lillian Cunningham.
+A few years ago, I listened to the podcast series “Presidential” by Washington Post journalist Lillian Cunningham.
 If you’re intrigued by all things presidential, her tour through history is fascinating.
 She did a good job reviewing each of the 44 American presidents prior to Donald Trump.
-With varying degrees, each faced their own significant share of rudeness.
-Several dished out their own fair share.
+With varying degrees, each faced their own significant share of rudeness, and several dished out their own fair share.

 Many yearn for a more dignified, respectful and helpful form of statesmanship that often goes lacking.
 Through advances in technology, the high stakes game of politics, including the demonizing of the opposition, has reached new levels of intensity and creativity.
 Rudeness seems to be the tool of choice for this game.